 NDIS Reforms – pause, reset, co-design (summary report)

-The forum was hosted by seven partner organisations including Queenslanders with Disability Network, Queenslander Alliance for Mental Health, ADA Australia (ATSIDNQ), National Disability Service, Community Services Industry Alliance, Queensland Advocacy Inc and Parent to Parent Queensland.
+The forum was brought together by a coalition of organisations including Queenslanders with Disability Network, Queensland Alliance for Mental Health, ADA Australia (ATSIDNQ), National Disability Service, Community Services Industry Alliance, Queensland Advocacy Inc and Parent to Parent Queensland.

-On 21 June, the Summary Report of the NDIS reforms forum has been sent to the Hon Craig Crawford MP Minister for Seniors, Disability Services and Aboriginal and Torres Strait Islander Partnerships and has also been widely circulated.
+The Summary Report from the NDIS Reforms forum has been sent to the Hon Craig Crawford MP Minister for Seniors, Disability Services and Aboriginal and Torres Strait Islander, to inform discussions between the State and the Federal Governments around overall NDIS reforms.

 NDIS Reforms – pause, reset, co-design (background)